GAMA head image

 Acknowledgement

 GAMA is a joint European-Australasian project based around a spectroscopic campaign using the Anglo-Australian Telescope.
 The GAMA input catalogue is based on data taken from the Sloan Digital Sky Survey and the UKIRT Infrared Deep Sky Survey.
-Complementary imaging of the GAMA regions is being obtained by a number of independent survey programs including GALEX MIS, VST KIDS, VISTA VIKING, WISE, Herschel-ATLAS, GMRT and ASKAP providing UV to radio coverage.
+Complementary imaging of the GAMA regions is being obtained by a number of independent survey programmes including GALEX MIS, VST KiDS, VISTA VIKING, WISE, Herschel-ATLAS, GMRT and ASKAP providing UV to radio coverage.
 GAMA is funded by the STFC (UK), the ARC (Australia), the AAO, and the participating institutions.
-The GAMA website is http://www.gama-survey.org/ .
+The GAMA website is https://www.gama-survey.org/ .